dippedincode/old-CV/README.md

 </div>

-I am a full-stack software developer with over 15 years of product experience in various roles within multinational companies.
+I am a full-stack software developer with over 15 years of product-focused experience in a number of roles within multinational companies.
 Following a career change into programming I now have a passion to craft new products in code, immerse myself in new technologies and continue to learn and grow as I do so.
 I am a graduate of Makers Academy where I have acquired the coding skills and techniques to help me on my way to becoming a world-class web programmer.

 I seek a role in which I can continue to create and deliver innovative and robust products in an Agile framework, manage product backlogs and collaborate with stakeholders in both commercial and technology teams.